What to Do When Facing False Accusations of a Sexual Crime

-Without proper legal representation, persons facing false sex assault claims can find themselves spending up to two years in jail or up to 99 years in prison as well as paying fines of $10,000.
+Without proper legal representation, persons facing false sex assault claims can find themselves spending up to 99 years in prison and paying fines up to $10,000.
 If you or a loved one have been charged with a sex crime, contact the Neal Davis Law Firm immediately for a confidential legal review of your case.

-Often, the person making the false claim is someone who is close to the defendant – perhaps a parent, spouse or other family member, or a disgruntled employee – who is unhappy with them.
+Often, the person making the false claim is someone who is close to the defendant—perhaps a parent, spouse or disgruntled employee—who is unhappy with them.
 Such persons may make false claims of sexual assault, rape or child sexual abuse as a way to lash out at the defendant due to anger, revenge or even greed for a monetary award.

-When the person making a false sexual claim has such a motive, a knowledgeable sex crime defense lawyer, such as Houston attorney Neal Davis, can investigate, expose and challenge their false claim.
+When the person making a false sexual claim has such a motive, a knowledgeable sex crime defense lawyer can investigate, expose and challenge their false claim.

 Even if found to be false in a legal proceeding, false sexual accusations can be damaging to the innocent defendant.
 Society behaves harshly toward those perceived to be guilty of sexual misconduct.
-False claims can badly tarnish an individual’s reputation, standing in the community and even their job status.
+False claims can badly tarnish an individual’s reputation and even limit their ability to secure employment and housing.